 The route shares the same natural fault-line as the more recent Chemin de Fer, whilst a good deal of the original trail has been tarmacked.
 Nevertheless, the modern variant rarely follows the main road, but instead relies on a mix of countryside trail and single-track road.

-All those walking Languedoc should actively support this gem of French heritage, the preservation of which remains a future battlefield.
+All those walking in Languedoc should actively support this gem of French heritage, the preservation of which remains a future battlefield.
 The Régordane offers various options for hiking depending upon your interests.
 You can hike the extended Le Puy – St Gilles trail (the St Giles Way) comfortably in two weeks; while the shorter ‘Regordane’ will take you about half the time.
-For those who enjoy historical ramblings through myriad villages and character hamlets, The Régordane is hard to beat.
+For those who enjoy historical ramblings through myriad villages and character hamlets, walking in Languedoc along The Régordane is hard to beat.

 Le Chemin de Saint Jacques de Compostelle – St James’ Way

 The French ‘Ways of St James’ (Spanish: Camino Francés) are the most popular routes of the pilgrimage to Santiago de Compostela in Spain.
 Besides the most important variant, the Via Podiensis or Le Puy Route, sections of which have been ranked for some time in the top ten of walking tours in France, the Languedoc or Arles route originates in Provence.
 It is an extension of the route from Italy, the Via Tolosana, and becomes the Arles Way or La voie d’Arles (Chemin d’Arles) in southern France.
 After Arles, it passes through Montpellier, Toulouse and Oloron-Sainte-Marie before reaching the Spanish border at Col du Somport in the high Pyrenees.
 There it connects to the Aragonese Way.

 - Visit the excellent site ‘The Arles Route’